 The observation that the rate of change in flux changes with depth suggests some day-to-day variability in this transport.

 Section 7.8: It'd be nice if the authors mentioned the rich datasets of in-situ pumped particle POC and mass data that are coming from the GEOTRACES program (and others).
 These data contain size information, but at a different cutoff scale (53um) than what the authors discuss here, and what the UVP measurements are able to detect.
-There's a bridge to be build between these communities - and the <53um particle class might be particularly interesting for detecting disaggregation to non-sinking size classes.
+There's a bridge to be built between these communities - and the <53um particle class might be particularly interesting for detecting disaggregation to non-sinking size classes.

 We have added a few lines about this and other connections to communities that are sampling smaller particles.